jonathanstark/FastActive/README.md

 2. Link to your copy of FastActive.min.js just before the the closing body tag of your HTML pages.
 3. There is no step 3!

-Alternatively, you can just paste the FastActive source into the a script tag at the bottom of your HTML pages to save yourself an HTTP request.
+Alternatively, you can just paste the FastActive source into a script tag at the bottom of your HTML pages to save yourself an HTTP request.

-Once you have added FastActive to your site, you're going to want to make two changes to your CSS:
+Once you have added FastActive to your site, all it does is add a `active` class instantly (ontouchstart) to any tapped link.
+Therefore, you're going to want to make a couple changes to your CSS:

+1. Disable default touch browser tap highights, like so:

+    ```
+    a {
+        -webkit-tap-highlight-color: rgba(0,0,0,0);
+    }
+    ```

-1. Add distinct visual styles for any `a.active` elements, like so:
+2. Add distinct visual styles for any `a.active` elements, like so:

     ```
     a.active {